Driving in Italy: Fine for limited traffic zone (ZTL)

 If the rental company has already charged you a handling fee, you can try to have the money charged back (so-called chargeback).

-If you drive an e-car, you have free travel in many ZTL zones.
+If you drive an electric car, you can drive freely in many ZTL zones in Italy.
 In some cities, this also applies to hybrid cars.

 BUT CAUTION: A foreign license plate for electric cars is not enough.
 You must first register your electric car by sending your registration number or a copy of the vehicle registration document to the responsible office in the city or municipality.
 Some hotels do this for their guests.